flanksource/konfigadm/README.md

-  help        Help about any command minify      Resolve all lookups and dependencies and export a single config file verify      Verify that the configuration has been applied correctly and is in a healthy state version     Print the version of configadm
+  help        Help about any command minify      Resolve all lookups and dependencies and export a single config file verify      Verify that the configuration has been applied correctly and is in a healthy state version     Print the version of konfigadm

 Flags:
   -c, --config strings   Config files in YAML or JSON format -d, --detect           Detect tags to use
-  -h, --help             help for configadm
+  -h, --help             help for konfigadm
   -v, --loglevel count   Increase logging level
   -t, --tag strings      Runtime tags to use, valid tags:  debian,ubuntu,redhat,rhel,centos,aws,vmware -e, --var strings      Extra Variables to in key=value format